 We believe that History should give children a voice so they can explore their learning and be able to communicate their thoughts.
 We want to support children so they can evaluate and challenge their own and others’ views using historical evidence from a range of sources.
-We strive to spark their imagination and for them to wonder about the past and also how this will shape and impact their futures.
-All our children will be able to access a variety of different History experiences which will stick with them throughout their lives.
+We strive to spark their imagination and for them to wonder about the past and how this will shape and impact their futures.
+All of our children will be able to access a variety of different History experiences which will stay with them throughout their lives.
 This will include hands on, practical lessons where children can play, touch and see things from the past.
-We will immerse them as much as possible into the real world through visitors, trips and history days.
+We also immerse children as much as possible into the real world through visitors, trips and history days.
 These experiences allow for successful progression of History knowledge and skills which will be underpinned with spiritual, moral, social and cultural learning.

-“An understanding of the natural world and what's in it is a source of not only a great curiosity but great fulfillment.” - David Attenborough
+“An understanding of the natural world and what's in it is a source of not only a great curiosity, but great fulfillment.” - David Attenborough

-At Kippax Ash Tree, we believe that Geography lays down foundations to spark curiosity about our world’s varying environments, starting right here in Kippax and then into exploring the wider world.
+At Kippax Ash Tree, we believe that Geography lays down foundations to spark curiosity about our world’s varying environments, starting right here in Kippax and then into the wider world.

 We believe in providing stimulating experiences for Geography which provoke and provide answers to questions about the natural and human aspects of the world.
-Successful Geography experiences ignite children’s curiosity and awe about the places they know well as well as the wider world.
+Successful Geography experiences ignite children’s curiosity and awe about the places they know well, as well as the wider world.
 We seek to inspire a fascination about the world and its people through rich and exciting Geography experiences that will remain with them for the rest of their lives.
 Such experiences allow for successful progression of Geography knowledge and skills.

 Children are encouraged to develop a greater understanding and knowledge of the world, as well as their place in it through a progressive Geography skill-based curriculum.
 The geography curriculum at Kippax Ash Tree enables children to gain and then progress knowledge and skills that are transferable to other curriculum areas and which can and are used to promote their spiritual, moral, social and cultural development.

-Geography is, by nature, an investigative subject, which develops an understanding of concepts, knowledge and skills.
-This is why it is so important to practise our Geography skills hands on and to have experiences within the outdoor environment to gain a natural strong and nurturing relationship with our natural surroundings.
+Geography is, by nature, an investigative subject which develops an understanding of concepts, knowledge and skills.
+This is why it is so important to practise our Geography skills hands on and to have experiences within the outdoor environment to gain a strong and nurturing relationship with our natural surroundings.
 It develops empathy towards our natural world and a desire to understand its history and how to protect now and in the future.